fab-jul/L3C-PyTorch/README.md

 #### Selecting torchac: `torchac-backend-cpu` vs `torchac-backend-gpu`

 Installing `torchac-backend-cpu` is easiest.
-However, if a GPU is available in the system, `torchac-backend-cpu` may not work because parts of the network will be transferred to the GPU.
-To fix this, `l3c.py` automatically selects whether the code should run on GPU or CPU depending on whether `torchac-backend-gpu` is available.
-The behavior of this can be tuned with the `--device` flag to `l3c.py`, see `python l3c.py --help`.
+However, if a GPU is available in the system, `torchac-backend-gpu` will be faster.

+If you use `l3c.py`, it will automatically select whether the code should run on GPU or CPU depending on whether `torchac-backend-gpu` is available.
+The behavior of this can be tuned with the `--device` flag to `l3c.py`, e.g., `python l3c.py --device=cpu enc ...`, see `python l3c.py --help`.

+If you use `test.py` with the `--write_to_files` flag, a check will be performed an exception will be thrown, if the wrong combination of _CUDA available_ and _installed `torchac`_ exists.
+If you just have `torchac-backend-cpu` but a GPU in the system, disable it via `CUDA_VISIBLE_DEVICES="" python test.py ...`.

 ## Sampling